Understanding the world with Science

 Current Research Project

 The Capuchin Culture project aims to identify and understand the cultural behavior of a neotropical primate, the capuchin monkey.
-This intelligent and curious monkey present several behaviors, including tool use, that are similar to our own ancestors, although separated by 40 million years of evolutionary history.
-That fact makes the capuchins an interesting alternative model to understand the human evolution.
+This intelligent and curious monkey presents several behaviors, including tool use, that are similar to our own ancestors, although separated by 40 million years of evolutionary history.
+That fact makes the capuchins an interesting alternative model to understand human evolution.

 Professional Experience